 This cross country trip with my 44-year-old son was a gratifying, once in a lifetime experience.
 Eric had never been to Massachusetts, my birthplace.

 I was a sixth grader when my folks moved us from southern Massachusetts to San Diego.
-Been back to Massachusetts several times over the past 15 years, thanks to my partner of 15 years — Heidi, a Massachusetts native.
+Been back to Massachusetts several times, especially the past 15 years, thanks to my partner of 15 years — Heidi, a Massachusetts native.
 I showed Eric many of the state’s historic sites.
 Photos of Salem above and on right.
 Photo montage below coastal Salem.

 On Day Three of our trip, Eric and I headed southwest to Plimoth (original spelling).
 Was bummed when I couldn’t show him the Mayflower.
 The historical ship was being renovated, and at a different location.
 Normally, you can board the Mayflower.
 The landing of the Mayflower marks its 400th anniversary this year (2020).